Rights and licences – an overview

 Under what conditions would you like to allow your readers to use your work?

-The basic prerequisite for a publication on arthistoricum.net is that you as editors or authors agree to a publication in Open Access.
-Whether and under what conditions your work may be redistributed and, if applicable, also modified, depends on the licence you choose for your work:
+The basic prerequisite for a publication at arthistoricum.net - ART-Books is that you as author agree to an Open Access publication.
+Whether and under what conditions your work may be redistributed and possibly modified depends on the licence you choose for your work:

 If you choose to publish your work under a CC licence, third parties are generally permitted to redistribute it.
-This means that you not only agree to the dissemination of your own text (to which you own the rights of use), but also to the dissemination of any third-party text and/or images contained therein.
+This means that you consent to the redistribution of your own text (for which you hold the rights of use).
+If your work also contains third-party texts and images, the respective terms of use of the rights holders apply.
+These must be indicated in the caption and/or image credit and mentioned in the imprint.
+Please check carefully that you are not infringing any third-party rights.

-You should therefore check carefully whether you have been given permission by the rights holder to distribute third-party images or other content.
-If there is no risk of infringing the rights of third parties, we recommend publishing under a CC licence, ideally CC BY-SA 4.0.
-An overview of the most commonly used Creative Commons licences can be found in the following table and in the info box on the right.
+We recommend publishing under a CC licence, ideally a CC BY-SA 4.0 licence.
+You can find an overview of the most commonly used Creative Commons licences in the table below and in the info box on the right-hand side.

 Use according to a CC BY-SA 4.0 licence